I Hate Childbirth, But There Is That Bliss

 To help us help these families out, Save the Children, the oldest and largest NGO that works for the benefit of children worldwide, puts out a annual report dubbed the State of the World’s Mothers (SOWM).
 It unveils the statistic of moms and kids around the world, ranking countries and grouping them by economic factors.
 Essentially, this report is all the information we need to become aware of problems so that we can better be advocates to love these families who are struggling.

-For example, this year’s report adds a new statistic, first-day death rates.
+For example, 2013’s report added a new statistic, first-day death rates.
 Overall, it shows us that more babies in the developing world can be saved within the first 24 hours after birth.
 Actually, 340,000 women and over 3 million infants around the world die each year as a result of complications in pregnancy and childbirth that can be prevented.

 But knowing this is far from knowing facts, it is also knowing I can be part of its solution.